 What’s the difference between container and VM

-First, you need to know the basic meaning in order to have a deeper understanding between VM and container, such as docker container.
+First, you need to know the basic meaning in order to have a deeper understanding about the difference between VM and container, such as docker container.

 Generally, virtual machine needs to interact with the physical computer through the hypervisor which separates the VM and physical host and assign the hardware resource to virtual machines.

 Container creates an isolated environment in a physical host (server) by sharing the host operating system and executing the packaged applications.
 Container sits on top of the physical server and host OS, and each container can share the host OS Kernel as well as binaries and libraries, which is more lightweight (only a few MB in size) and takes a few seconds to boot.

 After the basic introduction of container and VM, you need to understand the difference of advantages and disadvantages between virtual machine and container, so you can choose a more suitable tool to carry out your workload.